 Swiss Vans Managing Director, Ian is always up for a challenge, whether it’s the UK’s best price on a Volkswagen Transporter Van or keeping up with some of the more youthful members of our Van Leasing Sales Team!
-So, when some long standing friends of his questioned whether or not the Volkswagen Amarok was as good as the traditional 4 x 4 heavyweights such as the Land Rover Defender or the Cherokee Jeep, Ian didn’t just settle for a debate in the pub but took up the challenge of driving a VW Amarok on a week long mountain challenge through forgotten parts of the Pyrenees with Lost World Adventures.
+The replace to this truck was a Transporter T6 Tsi So, when some long standing friends of his questioned whether or not the Volkswagen Amarok was as good as the traditional 4 x 4 heavyweights such as the Land Rover Defender or the Cherokee Jeep, Ian didn’t just settle for a debate in the pub but took up the challenge of driving a VW Amarok on a week long mountain challenge through forgotten parts of the Pyrenees with Lost World Adventures.

 Still, Ian obviously didn’t have much to complain about – after just one day of driving the VW Amarok, Ian got on his telephone and ordered about 100 of them ready to supply to eager Swiss Van customers who are keen to avoid any business disruption during the snow predicted this Winter!
 No doubt Ian will be advising all of them to upgrade to the Pioneer, he seriously missed his ipod.
 I have visions of him driving at home around the Vale of Glamorgan singing loudly with a Yorkie bar in his hand!

 Its very different to his VW Caddy Lease